RES, # EC

 Summary:

-Zagreb Zoo, located in the historic Maksimir Park, boasts a rich collection of native and exotic woody plant species.
-This diversity enhances the zoo’s environment and offers educational value to visitors, emphasizing the importance of nature conservation.
+Zagreb Zoo, nestled within the historic Maksimir Park, is home to a diverse collection of both native and exotic woody plant species.
+This rich variety not only enhances the zoo’s natural environment but also provides visitors with valuable educational insights, underscoring the significance of nature conservation.